Quickstart ebuild guide

 Note the IUSE variable.
 This lists all (non-special) use flags that are used by the ebuild.
 This is used for the emerge -pv output, amongst other things.

 The package's ./configure script takes the usual --enable-nls or --disable-nls argument.
-We use the use_enable utility function to generate this automatically, depending on the user's USE flags (see Query Functions Reference).
+We use the use_enable utility function to generate this automatically, depending on the user's USE flags (see Query functions reference).

 Another more complicated example, this time based upon mail-client/sylpheed/sylpheed-1.0.4.ebuild: